 If you’re curious about Stevia, the all natural herbal sweetener that’s been around for years, there’s now a convenient easy to find and easy to use granulated blend.
-It’s called Sun Crystals, and teaspoon per teaspoon, it’s about half the calories of regular granulated sugar.
+It’s called Sun Crystals, and teaspoon per teaspoon, it has about half the calories of regular granulated sugar.

 I saw Sun Crystals a few weeks ago in the sugar aisle and had been meaning to buy some.
 Luckily, their PR team beat me to it and sent me a free sample.
 I figured I’d break it in with the most obvious recipe possible – the one on the back of the bag for Oatmeal Raisin Cookies.